ljw20155136/Lip-reading-by-CNN-and-LSTM-architecture/README.md

 <br />

   Finally, to get data smoothly at training part of deep learning model, you should organize the filenames and path.

+### Preprocessing dataset

+  In this part, we use **Support Vector Machine** which use machine learning and **OpenCV**.
+It is also important part for deep learning, but we will not write on this tutorial.
+So, if you are interested in preprocessing part, please see '**preprocessing**' directory.